Kamal-Eldin/Logistics_transshipment/README.md

 # LOGISTICS: PREDICTING VESSEL DISCHARGE
 ## INTRODUCTION
-This repo shows the data processing and the development of a machine learning model to predict vessel discharge value from a limited dataset ($n\approx1000$) using **XGBoost** regression trees.
+This repo shows the data processing and the development of a machine learning model to predict vessel discharge value from a limited dataset (n = 1000) using **XGBoost** regression trees.

 ## DATASET
 The data is a vessel transshipment record from a global port which logs the a set features of each vessel along with some of the vessels' load and discharge values.
 Every vessel is characterized by a set of ``21`` features that includes: **{arrival eta, arrival type, leave eta, ship weight, vessel type, stevedores' names, HaMIS,...}**.
 The task is to predict vessel ``discharge`` based on the provided feature set.